Analysis | How Clarence Thomas’s recusal controversy compares to others

 But these revelations have been followed by a predictable onslaught of whataboutery.
 What about other justices who could have recused from major cases in which they had alleged conflicts of interest?

 We use that word — “whataboutery” — not in a judgmental or negative way.
-There are no firm rules for when a Supreme Court justice must recuse themselves, after all; it’s up to the justices themselves. basically, we assess such situations by looking to the history of how other justices have handled them.
+There are no firm rules for when a Supreme Court justice must recuse themselves, after all; it’s up to the justices themselves.
+Basically, we assess such situations by looking to the history of how other justices have handled them.
 And the recent past offers up plenty of recusal controversies.

 All of that said, as with much of Ginni Thomas’s activism, this case appears unusual — and to have potentially involved Thomas’s family in a way others haven’t.